 The ignition switch of your mobility scooter may break down, and it’s a common problem.
 This part of the scooter gets the most exposure to the open air that can damage it.
 Its inner mechanisms are prone to corrosion and rust, which is pretty common if exposed to humidity or wet environments.

 If the ignition switch gets correction inside, it may break down or freeze the mechanism.
 You cannot start the scooter if you can’t twist the switch, which is the most common.
-If you have a broken key in the switch, you can still use it with a pair of narrow pliers.
+If you have a broken key in the button, you can still use it with a pair of narrow pliers.
 Make a duplicate key and keep starting if that’s the case.

 Joystick and controllers